Slackadays/Hajime/README.md

     sudo systemctl status hajime
 and substitute "hajime" if you have renamed the systemd service file.
 This will display the messages sent by Hajime.
 For debugging, you may also run it manually.

+# Troubleshooting
+If Hajime seems to not work after it's been running for a while, just restart it.
+This solves 99% of problems!

 # How It Works
 Hajime is a fairly simple program, all things considered.
 It starts by performing file checks followed by a scan of the /proc virtual filesystem to get a maximum PID.
 This is done for optimization.
 Then, a device is mounted (if set to do so) and the specified command is run.
 A perpetual check of /proc is now done to search for a PID that has a particular keyword in it.
 If the Minecraft server stops, then the keyword is no longer present and the cycle starts over again.